shmsoft/scrapers/README.md

 under the name 'reviews.log'

 ## NYS Scraper

-NysDoc Scraper is for scraping data from http://nysdoccslookup.doccs.ny.gov/ build mvn clean install and use runnable jar as below java -cp scrapers-1.0-SNAPSHOT-jar-with-dependencies.jar nyscraper.NysDocScraper a ~/htmls where first arg is alphabet to start with and second arg is path where scraped docs are kept.
+* NysDoc Scraper is for scraping data from http://nysdoccslookup.doccs.ny.gov/
+* Build

+    mvn clean install

+* Run

+    java -cp scrapers-1.0-SNAPSHOT-jar-with-dependencies.jar nyscraper.NysDocScraper a ~/htmls

+    where

+* the irst arg is alphabet letter to start with
+* the second arg is the path to the directory  where scraped docs are written to

 ### Code